brendamrdz/week4-course16-interview/README.md

 - **Cognitive flexibility**  It is the next level of flexibility, it is the ability to generate or use different sets of rules to combine or group things in different ways.
 - **Emotional intelligence**  Self-awareness and self-regulation are the key words of this ability.
 You will need them when you have great responsibilities and constant decision-making, developing emotional intelligence will help you reduce stress and manage your emotions in the best way.

+## Considerations when answering interview questions; the interviewer's guide is your CV
+### First contact
+- Tone of voice, take care of your tone of voice; do not sound tired or boring.
+- Time arrangement,  in your currriculum you can add the schedule in which you are available.
+- Interest in the vacancy,  show it with a good and positive attitude.
+- Camera and PC for online interview,  find the right place so that you are more focused on the interview and so the noises or distractions do not interfere..

+### Face-to-face
+- Be punctual,  make sure you do not arrive too early and do not arrive too late.
+- Have knowledge of the vacancy and the company, make sure you have knowledge in them since that is what the questions can deal with.
+- Take care of your personal presentation, try to go with comfortable clothes.
+- Take care of your nonverbal language,  it can be one of the factors why you do not go to the following filters.

+The interviewer's guide is your CV Verify what information you have in the first part of your CV.
+Start with that you feel most confident and be careful not to miss dates in schooling, jobs or training.

+## how do you see yourself in 5 years andShort-term plans?
+What are your strengths and weaknesses?
+- **Fortalezas:** ¿Qué te ha distinguido en tu trabajo?
+De tu experiencia o conocimiento actual, ¿qué es relevante para la vacante?
+- **Debilidades:** ¿Qué te falta en conocimiento o experiencia con respecto a los requisitos de la vacante?